apache/airflow/docs/apache-airflow/faq.rst

     :ref:`concepts-dag-run`.

-How to create DAGs dynamically?
+How to create Dags dynamically?
 -------------------------------

 Airflow looks in your ``DAGS_FOLDER`` for modules that contain ``DAG`` objects